apache/wookie/digsig-client/java/README.txt

 Guide to the Swing based client application
 ===========================================
-Run "SignCoordinator" (as a standalone java app) and a swing based application should appear.
+Run "SignCoordinator" (as a standalone java app) or you can also run the top level ant task 'build-signer' to generate an executable jar package.
+A swing based application should appear.
 What follows is a brief explanation of the fields in the application.

 Author/Distributor
 ------------------